VolkanSah/ModSecurity-Webserver-Protection-Guide/README.md

 logpath  = /var/log/nginx/modsec_audit.log
 maxretry = 1
 ```
 These configurations enable the modsec jail and specify the location of the ModSecurity audit log file.
-You can customize the logpath based on where your ModSecurity audit log file is stored.

-Create a Fail2ban filter to parse the ModSecurity audit log.
+- Create a Fail2ban filter to parse the ModSecurity audit log.
 You can create a new filter file in the Fail2ban filter.d directory that contains regular expressions to match the relevant log entries.
 Here is an example filter file:
 ```bash

 [Definition]